BramVer/octaaf-1/README.md

 ## Commands

-* /aldi - Subscribe someone to the Aldi newsletter
 * /avatar - Create an avatar
 * /bodegem - A place that is real and exists
 * /bol - Help someone out by subscribing them to the bol.com mailing lists!